-In this article, we will tell you reasons why you should sell on Google Shopping as well as offer further trips and tricks for effective business strategies on this sales channel.
+In this article, we will tell you reasons why you should sell on Google Shopping and 3 necessary steps on how to sell on Google Shopping:

-Google Shopping is an online shopping engine that allows customers to search for, compare, and buy products from a variety of shops.
+Google Shopping is known as the best selling platform that allows customers to search for, compare, and buy products from a variety of shops.
 It’s a collection of diverse services and destinations, all driven by a new platform – Google Merchant Center.

 With Google Shopping, sellers can make use of 3 primary destinations or services: